 Pichingoto Village Ride

-Spend a very special hour on horseback, off-the beaten path and away-from-the-crowds.
-Our bilingual guides are locals knowledgeable about the area and dedicated only to your group, and our horses are exceptional: well trained and well-cared-for specimens of the Peruvian Paso horses.
+Spend a special hour on horseback, away from the crowds.
+Our bilingual guides are locals extremely knowledgeable about the area and dedicated to enhanching your experience in this special place.
+Our horses are also well-trained and cared-for specimens of the Peruvian Paso breed.

-The adventure begins on our beautiful ranch located just outside the town of Urubamba, in the Sacred Valley, where you’ll receive a warm welcome and get to meet the team - the guides and the horses.
+The adventure begins on our ranch located just outside the town of Urubamba, in the Sacred Valley, where you’ll receive a warm welcome and get to meet the team of our guides and horses.
 This is where we’ll go over a few basic riding and safety instructions and you’ll have the opportunity to get to know your horse.

-Then we’ll show you our neighborhood, a beautiful corner of the Sacred Valley valley that few get to see.
-There are no famous or popular tourist attractions on this route, but it’s an unforgettable and peaceful way to experience rural life in the Sacred Valley.
+We’ll then show you our neighborhood, a beautiful section of the Sacred Valley that few get to see.
+There are no famous or popular tourist attractions on this route, which is why this is an unforgettable and peaceful way to experience rural life in the Sacred Valley.

-Back at the ranch, we’ll have exotic and delicious local fruits and refreshing beverages waiting for you.
+After riding, we’ll have exotic, local fruits and refreshing beverages waiting for you at the ranch.